Ann Soni Postgraduate Diploma in Counselling MBACP

 Where will you be coming to?

-I offer a safe and confidential environment in the Summer House where you can begin to feel relaxed and nurtured in a dedicated private room in central Knowle.
-You can view photographs at the end of this profile, where there is also a location map.
-There is on-site parking and there are regular bus services into Knowle, alight at the church.
-I am able to make home visits if necessary.
+You can view photographs of the Summer House at the end of this profile, where there is also a location map.
+There is free on-site parking and bus services come regularly into Knowle, the church is the nearest stop.
+I am able to make home visits if necessary and we can discuss the possibility of telephone counselling if that is what you feel you need.

 When can you have an appointment?

-Working flexible hours, I can offer consultations in the day or evening and at weekends, if required.
-The sessions last for 50 minutes, face-to-face, usually at the same time each week.
+I offer consultations in the day or evening and at weekends, if required.
+The sessions last for 50 minutes, usually at the same time each week, although individual needs can be accommodated.
 This can be a short or long term arrangement according to your preference.
-Our first session will be a chance for you to consider what you would like to address in therapy and what you would wish to achieve during your sessions.
+At the beginning of your first session we will discuss what issues you would like to address in therapy and what you wish to achieve during your sessions.

 Confidentiality is important for you and for me